twolfson/nightclub-physics/README.md

 When the number becomes available, call it and a recording will tell you when and where the event is.

 ### TBA/TBD
-Some events might say TBA/TBD.
+Some events might say TBA/TBD for the location.
 This can play out in a few ways:

 - Organizer updated event page slightly before event with location (or info line)
 - Organizer sends event info to ticket holders